-This is an interview with Dr. Ornella Parolini, Director of the E. Menni Research Center in Brescia, Italy, and President of the International Placenta Stem Cell Society (IPLASS).
+In this interview with Dr. Ornella Parolini, Director of the E. Menni Research Center in Italy, we discussed her pioneering research on human placental stem cells.
+Her research is focused on the immunomodulatory and anti-inflammatory properties of amniotic and chorionic membrane cells.
+She is also President of the International Placenta Stem Cell Society (IPLASS), making her a globally recognized expert.

 Hematopoietic stem cells possess characteristics which typically define stem cells; they are clonogenic, possess the capacity to self-renew, and can differentiate towards multiple lineages.
 On the other hand, we should be careful in defining the other cells, such as stromal cells from the amniotic and chorionic tissue and epithelial cells from the amniotic membrane, as entirely stem cells, even if within these populations there are cells which possess stem cell characteristics